NicholasGalvan/Data_Job_Market_Analysis/PythonProjects/README.md

 ### Salary Analysis For the top 6 Requested Roles in the United States
 In this analysis, I filtered for the top 6 Data Related roles by job posting count for the year.
 After getting these roles, I created an aggregated table of job titles by the median of the values in the (salary_year_avg) column.
 Plotting as a boxplot investigated the salary distributions for each.

+View the notebook for the next two results here: [4_Salary_Analysis.ipynb](https://github.com/NicholasGalvan/Python/blob/main/PythonProjects/4_Salary_Analysis.ipynb)

 ### Visualizing the Data
 ```python